diana-bergstrom/Kaggle-Advanced-SQL-Notes/README.md

 );
 ```
 ## Analytic Functions (a.k.a window functions)
+This section used the Chicago Taxi Trips public dataset available on BigQuery
+#### Notes:
 All analytic functions have an OVER clause which has three optional parts:
-1. PARTITION BY clause: divides rows of a table into different groups (i.e. if you have an id assigned to individuals in a table, you may want to partition by id in an analytic function)
+1. PARTITION BY clause: this divides rows of a table into different groups (i.e. if you have an id assigned to individuals in a table, you may want to partition by id in an analytic function)
   *if there is no PARTITION BY clause the query will treat the table as a single partition
 2. ORDER BY clause: defines an ordering within each partition (i.e. if you have dates stored in the table you are querying you may want to order chronologically)
-3. window frame clause: identifies the set of rows used in each calculation; can be written many ways
+3. window frame clause: identifies the set of rows used in each calculation - can be written many ways - examples:
   a.
 ROWS BETWEEN x PRECEEDING AND CURRENT ROW: x number of previous rows and the current row
   b.
 ROWS BETWEEN x PRECEEDING AND y following: x number of previous rows and y number of following rows
   c.
 ROWS BETWEEN UNBOUNDED PRECEEDING AND UNBOUNDED FOLLOWING: all rows in the partition
-There are different types of analytic function, but three common ones are
+There are different types of analytic functions, but three common ones are:
   1. Analytic aggregate functions
   2. Analytic navigation functions
   3. Analytic numbering functions
 #### Question 1
 Say you work for a taxi company, and you're interested in predicting the demand for taxis.
 Towards this goal, you'd like to create a plot that shows a rolling average of the daily number of taxi trips.
 Return a data frame with columns for:
-  1. trip_date - contains one entry for each date from January 1, 2016, to March 31, 2016.
+  1. trip_date - contains one entry for each date from January 1, 2016, to March 31, 2016
   2. avg_num_trips - shows the average number of daily trips, calculated over a window including the value for the current date, along with the values for the preceding 3 days and the following 3 days, as long as the days fit within the three-month time frame
 ```
 WITH trips_by_day AS